Marc J. Adler, Ph.D.

 Marc was born in San Diego, California (USA), to a Canadian (mother) and a New Yorker (father).
 After graduating from Torrey Pines High School he enrolled in the College of Chemistry at UC Berkeley (USA), completing his BSc in Chemistry in Spring, 2003.
 Equally attracted by the chemistry and basketball programs, he decided to pursue his PhD at Duke University (USA) under the supervision of Prof. Steve Baldwin and received his degree in Spring, 2008.
 He then moved to Yale University to work as a postdoctoral researcher with Prof. Andrew Hamilton and subsequently moved with Andy in Summer, 2009, to the University of Oxford (UK).
-Marc joined the faculty at Northern Illinois University (USA) as a tenure-track Assistant Professor of Chemistry in the Fall, 2011.
-He is currently an Assistant Professor of Chemistry at Ryerson University in Toronto, Ontario (Canada).
+Marc joined the faculty at Northern Illinois University (USA) as an Assistant Professor of Chemistry in 2011.
+Since 2017 he has been an Assistant Professor of Chemistry at Ryerson University in Toronto, Ontario (Canada).

 It took time and luck for Marc to find his deep passion for chemistry.
 After three years of university spent mostly floundering despite great interest in the subject, he was fortunate enough to fall under the tutelage of Prof. Chris Beaudry of Oregon State University (USA), then a graduate student in the lab of Prof. Dirk Trauner at UC Berkeley (USA).
 This research experience put Marc on the path to becoming a successful chemist.